simeross/ggseqalign/README.md

 install.packages("devtools")
 devtools::install_git("https://github.com/simeross/ggseqalign@e1a2e99ee7d079d2e4331bc101382cfebe125fa8")
 ```
-### Bioconductor
-This will be updated for installation instructions from Bioconductor if the submission is successful.

 ## Quick start
 All you need is this package and some strings to align and you are ready to go.